rayjon/three-q-digital-theme/README.md

 Note: this project is no longer in production and has been archived at https://raymondjohnson.us/projects/three-q-digital-2014/

 This custom theme provides front-end functionality for 3qdigital.com.
-Designs were provided by Andrew Rado.
+Designs were provided by Andrew Rado - http://www.andrewrado.com/.

 The theme uses the following components: